You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Research has suggested that Lipitor may interact with certain antidepressants, potentially decreasing their effectiveness.
-A study published in the Journal of Clinical Psychopharmacology found that atorvastatin (Lipitor) significantly reduced the plasma concentrations of fluoxetine (Prozac), a selective serotonin reuptake inhibitor (SSRI) antidepressant (1).
-This reduction in plasma concentrations may lead to decreased antidepressant efficacy.
+Research has suggested that Lipitor may interact with antidepressants, potentially affecting their efficacy.
+A study published in the Journal of Clinical Psychopharmacology found that atorvastatin (Lipitor) significantly reduced the plasma concentrations of fluoxetine (Prozac), a commonly prescribed antidepressant (1).
+This reduction in plasma concentrations could lead to decreased antidepressant effectiveness.

 Clinical Implications